 Figure 5.
 A typical “cahier d’exploitation” table of content.

 As implied by the title of these documents (“cahiers d’exploitation”), they contained all the information required to perform the pieces.
 During the same period, a few musical works have been documented in a more detailed way in so-called “cahiers d’analyse”.
-These documents contained some interesting details about the creative process of production of the work (computer assisted composition systems, design of the interactive part, score followers, esthetic or theoretical considerations, etc.)
+These documents contained some interesting details about the creative process behind the production of a work (computer assisted composition systems, design of the interactive part, score followers, esthetic or theoretical considerations, etc.).

 4.3.
 Sidney